Virtuoso Tests

 # Variables with default value

-Sometimes you may wish to have use a variable value if available, and if not available, use a default.
+Sometimes you may wish to use a variable value if available, and if not available, use a default.

 The with default and as keywords indicate to the bot to use the variable if available, if not, use the default text value provided.